Save to My DOJO

 Step 6 – Wait for the import process to complete.
 When it’s done, click on Play virtual machine to power up the VM.

 Step 7 – Once the VM powers up, the appliance will install automatically.
-The next video takes you through this process.

 Step 8a – Do not interrupt the process at any time.
 Be patient and wait for it to complete.
 Once it does: